asantibanez/livewire-status-board/README.md

     status-header-view="path/to/your/status-header-view"
     status-footer-view="path/to/your/status-footer-view"
     record-view="path/to/your/record-view"
+    record-content-view="path/to/your/record-content-view"
 />
 ```

-Note: Using this approach also let's you add extra behavior to your component like click events on your record items 💪
+Note: Using this approach also let's you add extra behavior to your component like click events on header, footers,
+such as filters or any other actions

 ### Adding Extra Views